Scripture Reference:![]()

 Activities:

-- Make arrangements with the teacher in a younger bible class and let the children visit today (or next week).
-Perhaps your class could act out today’s story for them or teach them a song.
+- Make arrangements with the teacher in a younger group and let the children visit today (or next week).
+Perhaps the children could act out today’s story for them or teach them a song.

 - Discuss how Children learn at different age levels.

-- Collect names and addresses of children who live in other places and send them cards.
+- Collect the names and addresses of children who live in other places and send them cards.

 - A nice bulletin board idea is to place a picture of Jesus in the centre of the board and then put children’s pictures all around.
-These could be pictures from magazines or even photos of the children in your class.
-You could entitle the board “Who does Jesus Love” or “Jesus Loves the Children”.
+These could be pictures from magazines or even photos of the children in your group.
+You could entitle the board “Who does Jesus Love” or “Jesus Loves the Children.”

 - Help the children plan a picnic, party or other activity for younger children in the congregation.
-If your class is old enough then they might arrange a free babysitting night so that parents of young children could have a night out.
+If your group of children is old enough, then they might arrange a free babysitting night so that parents of young children can have a night out.

-- If your congregation has a crèche or childcare during worship then your class could sign up to help in there one Sunday.
+- If your congregation has a crèche or childcare during worship, then children could sign up to help on one Sunday.

-- Research characteristics of children younger than the children in your class and discuss them.
+- Research characteristics of children younger than the children in your group and discuss them.
 Children love to know how much they have grown and are often eager to help younger children.

 Crafts:

 - Help the children collect items to take to the local hospital for the children there.
 You could make parcels and decorate them.
-Some ideas might be colouring sheets and crayons, puzzles, books, hand or finger puppets, etc. If you put food or lollies in the parcels then be sure and label them.
+Some ideas might be colouring sheets and crayons, puzzles, books, hand or finger puppets, etc. If you put food or lollies in the parcels, then be sure to label them.
 Some children in hospitals have strict diets.

 - Help the children make parcels similar to the ones above to hand to younger children in your congregation.